love-fern/love_fern_be/README.md

 ## Goals

-Love Fern was germinated to satisfy the requirements for a Turing Backend Mod 3 group project, Consultancy.
-Official project requirements can be read [here](https://backend.turing.edu/module3/projects/consultancy/).
+Love Fern was germinated to satisfy the requirements (and beyond) for a Turing Backend Mod 3 group project, **Consultancy**.
+See official [project requirements](https://backend.turing.edu/module3/projects/consultancy/).

-#### Learning Goals (keep updated)
+### Learning Goals

-- Design API endpoints so as to be easily digestible on the front end.
+- Design easily consumable API end-points to create accessible, robust backend service.
-- Explore how Open Authorization on the front end interacts with database access on the back end.
-- Building a full-scale application from scratch using service-oriented architecture.
+- Implement a secure connection between front and backend services deployed to Heroku.
-- Interact with two unique external APIs.
+- Interact with two unique external APIs with efficient data processing and caching.

-#### Future Goals
+### Future Goals

-- Implement "watering frequency," which indicates how often a user wishes to interact with their fern before it starts to decay.
+- Implement "Soil Moisture" which indicates how often a user wishes to interact with their fern before the soil is completely dry.
-- Add more detailed stats to the fern show page, including time since last contact and information about the nature of that contact.
 - Add the ability to search for a fern by name and order ferns by health.
 - Suggest multiple activities and gestures corresponding to varying levels of care needed for the fern.
-- Build out the fern health algorithm to incorporate activities and gifts, as well as a more nuanced interpretation of Google's sentiment analysis.
+- Implement a homegrown sentiment analysis feature to pair with Google's services, eventually reducing dependence on external services.

-#### Known Issues
+### Known Issues

-- In its current state, Love Fern's backend API is not private.
-Future goals are to require a private token that only the Love Fern frontend will have.
-Until then, please do not provide any information you deem sensitive.
-- The fertilize feature currently suggests a random activity to do with your fern's person.
-Please consider real life consequences are not our responsibility if you do ask your fern's person to do this activity.

 ## Database & Schema

+[Insert DB Schema Image Here]

 ## Build Methods